 Figure 12.
-Logistic regression results of external factors determining employer settlement
+Logistic regression results of external factors determining employer settlement metrics such as the number of contacts by the conciliator and the conciliator's ability to relay proposals was more important.

 The four models here identify various key factors associated with a higher likelihood of a successful resolution.